HarryIsCodingg/Clojure/README.md

 # Clojure
 This program will load data from a series of three disk files.
 This data will then form your Sales database.
 Each table will have a “schema” that indicates the fields inside.
-So your DB will look like this:
+So DB will look like this:

 cust.txt: This is the data for the customer table.
 The schema is